Useful tips to reduce your carbon footprint

 Watch our Climate Conversations video on food

-In this video, Councillor Tricia Ayrton visits the Petrus Community Incredible Edible garden.
+In this video from 2022, Councillor Tricia Ayrton visits the Petrus Community Incredible Edible garden.